benaadams/ERCs/ERCS/erc-XXXX.md

 Child accounts remain separate custody addresses with their own balances, validators, recovery settings, and execution history.

 Self-ownership is forbidden: a transfer to `address(uint160(tokenId))` MUST revert.
-Cyclic control graphs are prevented by the cycle check defined in the transfer section, which rejects any transfer that would create a cycle or exceed 4 levels of nesting.
+Cyclic control graphs are prevented by the cycle check defined in the transfer section, which rejects any transfer that would create a cycle or exceed `maxNestingDepth()` levels of nesting.

 ### Token receiver interfaces